 Wash and soak the rice in water for 15 - 20 mins.

-Next add the chopped brinjals, salt and simmer for 5 -7 mins so that the brinjals get soft.
+Next, add the chopped brinjals, salt, and simmer for 5 -7 mins so that the brinjals get soft.
 Add the ground masala.
 Combine everything well.

-Now add the drained rice and fry for couple of minutes.
+Now add the drained rice and fry for a couple of minutes.
 Add the goda masala and combine everything well.
 Next, add the curds and mix.